About the project

 Work commenced on the Bacchus Marsh Irrigation Modernisation Project in 2016.

 The Bacchus Marsh Irrigation District Modernisation works are progressing well, with Stage 1 completed and Stage 2A getting closer to starting construction.

 In partnership with Moorabool Shire Council, a new pump station was constructed at Maddingley and a new rising main.The Maddingley Pump Station is complete and is now filling the Maddingley Basin.

 These works were undertaken ahead of schedule due to the extension of Halletts Way across the old alignment of the main channel near Werribee Vale Road.

 Stage 2A – Maddingley Tank

 Works to install a new tank to replace the 80 year old Maddingley Basin will commence in the coming months.
 The tank design has been completed and we are currently tendering for a supplier to undertake the works.
-Letters will be sent to local residents in the area around Bacchus Street, Maddingley so they will be aware of the works due to commence in July.
+Letters will be sent to local residents in the area around Bacchus Street, Maddingley so they will be aware of the works.

 The new tank will provide better supply pressure from Maddingley Hill to enable the upgrade from channels to pipes during the later stages of the BMID Modernisation.
-Below is an artist’s impression of what we expect the tank to look like once the works are completed at the end of August this year.
+Below is an artist’s impression of what we expect the tank to look like once the works are completed.

 Stage 2B – Spur 2/2 Upgrade